 The holdings of the income portfolio are exactly the same and have been bought and sold at the same prices as the growth portfolio.
 There are slight differences in the number of shares bought because the growth portfolio is growing faster because of the reinvested dividends.

 I have made the buy and sell dates and prices the same as the growth portfolio so that they are exactly as they would have been if I had managed the portfolio in real-time from 2011 (because they match the growth portfolio’s trades, which were done in real-time).

 The goals of this income portfolio are:

-- To have a higher payout yield than then FTSE All-Share benchmark (focusing on the amount actually paid out, rather than the dividends received from the constituent companies)
+- To have a higher pay-out yield than the FTSE All-Share benchmark (focusing on the amount actually paid out rather than the dividends received from the constituent companies)

-- To pay out a higher absolute amount than the benchmark in every year
+- To pay out a higher absolute amount than the benchmark every year

 - To grow the income faster than the benchmark and inflation